 Latino communities have called Wisconsin home for over a century.

 The earliest known Mexican resident of Wisconsin was Raphael Baez from Puebla, Mexico.
 Baez settled in Milwaukee in 1814, where he taught music at Marquette University and served as the organist and music director for numerous churches and synagogues.

 Throughout the early twentieth century, Mexican-descent workers traveled from Mexico and the U.S. Southwest to Wisconsin in search of work in industrial and agricultural fields.
 These seasonal migrants began arriving in the Great Lakes Region in the late 1910s and early 1920s.
 Throughout the 1950s, more than 15,000 Tejanos (Texas-born Mexican Americans) migrated to Wisconsin every year, propelling Wisconsin to become a leading producer of cherries, canned peas, sweet corn, cucumbers, and sugar beets.

 In addition to Tejano workers who migrated with the seasons, millions of Mexicans came to the United States to work on short-term agricultural labor contracts during World War II.
 About 4,800 workers from Mexico (as well as the Caribbean and Central America) came to Wisconsin as part of the Bracero Program.

-Today most Latinx in Wisconsin, and in the United States, were born in the United States.
+Today most Latinos in Wisconsin, and in the United States, were born in the United States.
 The most recent national census, completed in 2010, found that 336,000 Hispanic/Latino people lived in Wisconsin (5.9% of the population).
-When compared with the populations of all 50 states, Wisconsin’s proportion of Latinx residents ranks near the middle.
+When compared with the populations of all 50 states, Wisconsin’s proportion of Latino residents ranks near the middle.

 "I am now able to support the Latino community working in a financial setting and to help them to achieve their goals, financially speaking."